arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/working-with-indexes/multi-dimensional-indexes.md

 });
 ```

-Unlike for other indexes the order of the fields does not matter.
+Unlike with other indexes, the order of the `fields` does not matter.

-`fieldValueTypes` is required and the only allowed value is `"double"`.
+`fieldValueTypes` is required and the only allowed value is `"double"` to use a
-Future extensions of the index will allow other types.
+double-precision (64-bit) floating-point format internally.

 Now we can use the index in a query: